Understanding the food and water trade-offs generated by hydropower development

 Navigating the Nexus

-By 2030, 88 dams will be built in the Mekong river system.
+By 2030, 88 hydropower dams will be built in the Mekong river system.
 Research suggests the scale of development will result in a net loss of fish protein available to local and international consumers of 23-38%.

-Two important strands of work were completed in this two-year project.
+Two important phases of work were completed in this two-year project.
 One was to establish a conceptual understanding of the food-energy-water nexus within the basin.
 The second was to explore the relatively overlooked connection between changing water availability and flow and the nutrition and livelihood impacts on vulnerable farmers in Cambodia and Vietnam.

 Taking a case-study approach, this research has produced new evidence on the socio-economic impacts of high-yield rice production in the Mekong Delta and the consequences of intensifying rice production in Cambodia.
 It has also produced critical new information on groundwater availability in Cambodia.

 WWF partners and the Greater Mekong Programme have confirmed that the research will contribute to the body of evidence on the negative impacts of mainstem damming of the Mekong River.
 The project has provided LHI Fellow, Kien van Nguyen, a platform for continued professional and academic development that supports his ongoing engagement with provincial governments and local communities on the sustainable development of the Mekong Delta.
 He has also been able to network with like-minded individuals in Cambodia identified through the LHI Linked Indicators for Vital Ecosystem Services (LIVES) project.

 One expected output of the project is to obtain an environmental grant from Mitsui & Co.
 Ltd., to support the maintenance of floating rice, a traditional, small-scale system of rice production that uses less chemicals but generates high economic return while maintaining biodiversity in the Mekong Region.